Please choose the category that applies to you:

 Service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting August 1, 2009.

 The dependent child, spouse or unmarried surviving spouses of a service connected-disabled or deceased veteran may be entitled to fee waiver benefits at all California community colleges, CSU system and UC system universities.
 For information please contact your local County Veterans Service Office at (916) 874-6811 or the college Veterans Services Office.
-You can also download an application at the following link.
+You can also download an application.

 The benefit must be renewed each academic year.
 After a student has applied for the Fee Waiver with their local County Veterans office, and is approved, they will receive an approval letter in the mail.
 The student should bring this letter to the CRC Financial Aid Office and attach it to the BOG Fee waiver form for processing.
 CRC Veterans Services does NOT process the Fee Waiver for Veterans' Dependents, Financial Aid does.